rudderlabs/rudder-integration-adjust-swift/README.md

 ## Step 3: Initialize the RudderStack client (`RSClient`)

-Place the following code in your `AppDelegate` file under the `didFinishLaunchingWithOptions` method.
+Place the following in your `AppDelegate` under the `didFinishLaunchingWithOptions` method.

 ### Swift